Breeding & Genetics

 The classic halfsider is a bird with "split down the middle" coloring, where the left side of the body has a different color scheme than the right side of the body.
 There are other variations on this theme, such as quartersiders or smaller patches of different color with a different distribution.
 In parrots this coloring usually (but not always) involves blue/white coloring in part of the body and green/yellow coloring in the rest, so the blue locus is obviously involved in these cases.

 The tricolor cockatiel has two different shades of grey (or grey-brown) on the body.
 This coloring obviously does not involve the blue locus, but otherwise it's not clear how closely related these phenomena are.
+Both tricolor and halfsider coloring can not be inherited by the offspring of the affected bird.

 (Back to Top)